top of page

 Presented by: Melisa C. Zwilling, Shareholder, Carr Allison

-Course Description: The Supreme Court's decision in Groff v.
-DeJoy fundamentally changed the rules for religious accommodations-and EPL claims are following.
+The Supreme Court's decision in Groff v.
+DeJoy fundamentally changed the rules for religious accommodations and EPL claims are following.
 Gone is the old "de minimis" standard that made it relatively easy to deny accommodation requests.
 In its place is a demanding "substantial burden" test that requires employers to go much further to accommodate employees' religious beliefs.
 With the EEOC aggressively enforcing this new standard, employers who rely on outdated policies and practices are setting themselves up for failure.
 This program will teach you how to apply the new legal framework, evaluate accommodation requests effectively, and document decisions to withstand EEOC scrutiny.
 Insurance adjusters and risk managers will learn how the Groff decision is affecting religious accommodation claims, what coverage and defense issues arise in these cases, and how to help insureds implement practices that reduce exposure to religious discrimination lawsuits.

-Approval for providing one hour of Department of Insurance Continuing Education Credit has been REQUESTED and is pending from the following states: CA, CT, DE, FL, GA, KY, LA, ME, MA, NH, NC, OK, RI, TX, WV, and WY.
+Approval for providing one hour of Department of Insurance Continuing Education Credit has been REQUESTED and is expected from the following states: KY.

-Approval for providing one hour of professional development credit for Human Resource Professionals has been REQUESTED from the following and is pending approval: HRCI (Human Resource Certification Institute) and SHRM (Society for Human Resource Managers).
+This course is APPROVED for one hour of professional development credit for Human Resource Professionals for the following: HRCI (Human Resource Certification Institute) & SHRM (Society for Human Resource Managers).

 Date: December 15, 2026